Jesse of Kartli: Family

 Jesse was married twice, also keeping more than one concubine.
-He first married, in 1712, Princess Mariam (fl.
+He first married, in 1712, Princess Mariam (c.
 1692–1767), daughter of Prince Erasti Qaplanishvili-Orbeliani, whom he forcibly took from her first husband, his relative Prince Kaikhosro Amirejibi.
-The seasoned ex-queen Mariam, with her grandson Dimitri, followed the wave of emigration of the Georgian nobility to the Russian Empire and arrived in Astrakhan in 1765, but she was ordered to stay in that provincial city on account of her being a Roman Catholic and allegedly not a lawful wife of Jesse until Afanasy Bagration, Jesse's brother and a general in the Russian service, was able to secure for her the right to join her relatives in Moscow.
+The seasoned ex-queen Mariam, with her grandson Dimitri, followed the wave of emigration of the Georgian nobility to the Russian Empire and arrived in Astrakhan in 1765, but was ordered to stay in that provincial city on account of her being a Roman Catholic and - allegedly - not a lawful wife of Jesse until Afanasy Bagration, Jesse's brother and a general in the Russian army, was able to secure for her the right to join her relatives in Moscow.

-In 1715, Jesse married his second wife, Princess Elene-Begum (1687 – 27 April 1750), a daughter of King Erekle I of Kakheti, who eventually retired to a monastery under the name of Elizabeth.
+In 1715, Jesse married his second wife, Princess Elene-Begum of Kakheti (1687 – 27 April 1750), a daughter of King Erekle I of Kakheti, who eventually retired to a monastery under the name of Elizabeth.